Tritype® Archetypes

 The sexual 639 is preoccupied with selecting and/or being a desirable and irresistible alpha mate.
 They are more intense and counter-phobic than the self-preserving and social 6.
 They seek intensity and chemistry in their intimate relationships and tend to push the edge in whatever they do.
 They manage their fears and anxiety by jumping into situations that cause distress proving to themselves that they are strong enough to manage whatever feels threatening.
 They can move from fear to action in nanoseconds when they have already projected a worst-case scenario and have prepared for it.
 As a result, they may not identify with having fear.

-The sexual 639 focuses on having and being strong enough and/or beautiful enough to attract a desirable mate that will stand beside them and protect them when they feel insecure.
-Strength may mean physical strength and beauty or can be defined as someone that is extremely smart and competent.
+The sexual 639 focuses on having and being strong enough and/or beautiful enough to attract a desirable mate who will stand beside them and protect them when they feel insecure.
+Strength may mean physical strength and beauty or can be defined as someone who is extremely smart and competent.
 Ideally, they want their mate and close friends to be extraordinary in some way they feel they are not.
 As such, they may choose a mate that they think is smarter than most so that they feel they have all of their bases covered.
-To that end, they adapt to what their mate or partners want to ensure they have their special someone that will stand together with them against an uncertain world.
+To that end, they adapt to what their mate or partners want to ensure they have their special someone who will stand together with them against an uncertain world.

 ©1995-2024 Katherine Chernick Fauvre